 This page contains information on the role and rights of the offended and the next of kin in a court case.

 The offended is the term used for someone who has been exposed to a criminal act.
-In cases in which someone has died as the result of a criminal act, the term ‘next of kin’ refers to:
+In cases in which someone has died as the result of such an act, the term ‘next of kin’ refers to:

 their spouse or cohabitant